Unique-maximum and conflict-free colorings for hypergraphs and tree graphs: Introduction

-\paragraph{Paper organization.} In section~\ref{sec:hypergraphcfum}, we show that if for a hypergraph $H$, $\chicf(H) = k > 1$ , then $\chium(H)$ is bounded from above, roughly, by $\frac{k-1}{k} {\card{V}}$, and this is tight; the result remains true even if we restrict ourselves to uniform hypergraphs.
-In section~\ref{sec:treecfum}, we show that for every tree graph $T$, $\chiump(T) \leq ({\chicfp(T)})^{3}$ and provide a sequence of trees for which the ratio $\chiump(T)/\chicfp(T)$ tends to a constant $c$ with $1<c<2$.
-Conclusions and open problems are presented in section~\ref{sec:conclusion}.
+First, we give an exact answer to the question ``How much larger than $\chicf(H)$ can $\chium(H)$ be?'' for a general hypergraph $H$.
+In section~\ref{sec:hypergraphcfum}, we show that if for a hypergraph $H$, $\chicf(H) = k > 1$, then $\chium(H)$ is bounded from above, roughly, by $\frac{k-1}{k} {\card{V}}$, and this is tight; the result remains true even if we restrict ourselves to uniform hypergraphs.